ldbc/ldbc_graphalytics/README.md

 ### Giraph

 The `giraph` benchmark runs on Hadoop version 2.4.1 or later (earlier versions have not been attempted) and requires ZooKeeper (tested with 3.4.1).
-The benchmark includes a copy of Giraph version 1.1.0 compiled to run in "pure YARN" mode (i.e., without the MapReduce layer).
 Before launching the benchmark, ensure Hadoop is running in either pseudo-distributed or distributed mode, and ensure that the ZooKeeper service is running.
-Note that the Giraph benchmark will use MapReduce jobs to preprocess the input graphs, so MapReduce must be properly configured.
 Next, edit `config/giraph.properties` and change the following settings:

  - `hadoop.home`: Set to the root of your Hadoop installation (HADOOP_HOME).
  - `giraph.zoo-keeper-address`: Set to the hostname and port on which ZooKeeper is running.
- - `giraph.preprocessing.num-reducers`: Set to an appropriate number of reducers for the MR cluster.
+ - `giraph.job.heap-size`: Set to the amount of heap space (in MB) each worker should have.
+As Giraph runs on MapReduce, this setting corresponds to the JVM heap specified for each map task, i.e., `mapreduce.map.java.opts`.
- - `giraph.job.heap-size`: Set to the amount of memory (in MB) each worker should have.
+ - `giraph.job.memory-size`: Set to the amount of memory (in MB) each worker should have.
+This corresponds to the amount of memory requested from the YARN resource manager for each worker, i.e., `mapreduce.map.memory.mb`.
  - `giraph.job.worker-count`: Set to an appropriate number of workers for the Hadoop cluster.
-Note that Giraph launches an Application Master (512 MB) and `worker-count + 1` containers of size `giraph.job.heap-size`.
+Note that Giraph launches an additional master process.